 My name is Matthew and I’m the owner of devfright.com.
-Just before I explain what the purpose of the DevFright website is, I’ll quickly give a brief introduction about me and what I do and what I am in the process of learning.
+Just before I explain what the purpose of the DevFright website is, I’ll quickly give a brief introduction about myself and what I do and what I am in the process of learning.

 Why DevFright